Real-time gravitational-wave science with neural posterior estimation: Neural network

 For each of the two or three detectors, the embedding network takes as input the real and imaginary parts of the whitened frequency-domain strain data, as well as the inverse amplitude spectral density (ASD).
 This results in 24,096 inputs per detector.
 We provide the inverse ASD rather than the PSD because of the more numerically stable behavior of spectral lines.
 We scale the ASD with a constant factor of $10^{23}$.

 The first embedding layer is a linear mapping that serves to drastically reduce the number of dimensions.
 This is initialized based on a singular value decomposition (SVD) to provide an inductive bias to facilitate training.
-The strain data are initially projected onto the first $n_{\text{SVD}}=200$ singular vectors, defined based on a set of 50,000 signal waveforms drawn from the prior; the inverse ASDs are initially mapped to $n_{\text{SVD}}$ zeros, which are added to the projected strain.
-After this initial layer, the data has therefore been projected onto $2n_{\text{detectors}}n_{\text{SVD}}$ features (i.e., either 800 or 1200 components, depending on the number of detectors).
+The strain data are initially projected onto the first $n_\text{SVD}=200$ (complex) singular vectors, defined based on a set of 50,000 signal waveforms drawn from the prior.
+The inverse ASDs are likewise mapped to $n_\text{SVD}$ complex numbers, which are added to the projected strain; this projection is initialized to 0.
+After this initial layer, the data has therefore been projected onto $2n_{\text{detectors}}n_{\text{SVD}}$ (real) features (i.e., either 800 or 1200 components, depending on the number of detectors).
 There is no nonlinear activation following this layer.

 Following the SVD layer is a fully-connected residual network.
 This consists of a sequence of two-layer residual blocks; prior to each linear mapping are batch normalization layers and ELU activation functions.
 We take six blocks each of 1024, 512, 256, and 128 hidden dimensions, resulting in a total of 48 hidden layers in the residual network.